AhmedFawzi98/AhmedFawzi98/README.md

-<h2 align="left">Product-minded Backend Engineer | Scalable Systems, Clean Code, Real-World Impact.</h2>
+<h2 align="left"> Software Engineer | Building Scalable, Maintainable Systems that Deliver Real-World Impact.</h2>

 <h4 align="left"> Hello!
-This is Ahmed Fawzi, a product-minded Software Engineer specializing in backend development with expertise in C#, ASP.NET Core, SQL Server, RabbitMQ, and MassTransit.
+This is Ahmed Fawzi, a product-minded Software Engineer specializing in backend development with expertise in C#, ASP.NET Core, SQL Server, Redis, RabbitMQ, and MassTransit.
 Strong foundation in Object-Oriented Design, Design Patterns, and SOLID principles, with proven experience building scalable, maintainable, and data-intensive applications using microservices and event-driven architectures.
 Skilled at implementing asynchronous communication patterns, optimizing performance through efficient SQL queries, and applying a deep understanding of database internals.
 Committed to writing clean, high-quality code that aligns with business goals and thrives in collaborative, fast-paced environments </h4>

 ###

 <div align="left">